 - Find partners who would collaborate with you and help you promote a project.

-- Create affiliate opportunities, so others promote your free or paid offers.
-You pay a small commission (10-20%) when there’s a completed transaction.
+- Create affiliate opportunities, so others promote your paid offers.
+You pay a commission (20-50%) when there’s a completed transaction.

 Leverage Your Email Marketing Campaigns

-- Create a strategic welcome series for new subscribers packed with value and helpful information.
+- Create a strategic welcome series for new subscribers with value and helpful information.